telerik/xaml-docs/knowledge-base/kb-changehandicon-to-loadingicon.md

 ---
-title: Change Hand Icon to Any Loading Icon Upon Clicking on Filter
+title: Change Hand Cursor Icon to Loading Icon Upon Clicking on Filter in RadGridView Column Header
-description: "How to modify hand icon to any loading icon upon clicking on filter"
+description: "How to modify hand mouse cursor icon upon clicking on the filter drop down button of the GridView column header."
 type: how-to
-page_title: How to Change Hand Icon to Any Loading Icon Upon Clicking on Filter For WPF
+page_title: How to Replace the Hand Mouse Cursor When GridView Column Header Filter Icon is Clicked
-slug: kb-busyindicator-change-hand-icon-to-loading-icon
+slug: kb-gridview-change-filteringdropdownbutton-hand-icon
 position: 0
-tags: loading icon, hand icon, filter, busyindicator
+tags: loading icon, hand icon, filter, gridview
 ticketid: 1603581
 res_type: kb
 ---